ppy/osu-wiki/wiki/Tournaments/GNV/5/en.md

 ![Gulano Cup #5 banner](img/banner.png)

 **Gulano Cup #5** was a 1v1 double-elimination osu!mania 4K tournament hosted by ::{ flag=ID }:: [danar](https://osu.ppy.sh/users/11184912) and ::{ flag=ID }:: [Revv-](https://osu.ppy.sh/users/12424909).
-It was open exclusively to Indonesian players.
-It has a **wildcard** map gimmick that is submitted by players and can be used in the match by randomly picking from the wildcard map list.
-Only non-MWC players are able to play in this tournament.
+The tournament was open to all players from Indonesia who did not participate in the [osu!mania 4K World Cup 2024](/wiki/Tournaments/MWC/2024_4K).
+The tournament featured a **wildcard map** gimmick, where players may submit maps into the "wildcard" pool for a chance for it to be picked during the tournament.
 It was the fifth instalment of the Gulano Cup series.

 ## Tournament schedule